tu-isd/homework-starter-files/README.md

-# Taylor Information Systems Design
+# Taylor University Information Systems Design

-## Homework Starter Files
+This is your repository for working and submitting homework assignments.